 The original charter for Spitalfields market was granted in 1682 and the site sits smack in the center of Shoreditch’s evolving history.
 Spitalfields started as a series of fruit hawker sheds, evolved into a thriving food market, outgrew itself, then went idle for awhile before being reborn in 2005 as part of an urban renewal project.
 The market is full of designers and makers selling fashions, vintage items, housewares and kitschy goods.
 There are also food stalls and several restaurants within the market.

 Tips for visiting: Open everyday 10a-5p, although there are more vendors on Saturday and Sunday.
+During the week, the food trucks are usually only open between 10-2.
 It’s located @Brushfield two blocks west of Brick Lane.
 The nearest tube is Liverpool street.

 Smell the Roses: Columbia Road Flower Market